UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life-big-bang.md

 - Once you identify the bottleneck, how could you make that go faster?

 It turns out that this isn't trivial given the tools we have at the moment.
-If you next Data Structures, though, you'll learn about some neat data structures like hash tables and binary search trees that might be useful in attempting to speed this up.
+If you take Data Structures next, though, you'll learn about some neat data structures like hash tables and binary search trees that might be useful in attempting to speed this up.
 In "full" Racket (i.e., past the student languages) there are additional tools that we could use to make things